istio/istio.io/content/blog/2018/app-metrics-istio/index.md

 However, it was only working for regular pods and I was not able to see metrics with mTLS enabled between pods.

-## Bug with Istio Prometheus
+## Issue with Istio certs and Prometheus
 After some investigation, I contacted the Istio team and turns out, there’s a [bug](https://github.com/istio/istio/issues/10528).
-When the Istio Prometheus server starts, it cannot talk to the mTLS enabled pods since certificates are not ready yet.
-And it never retries to load after initialization and that prevents the metrics from being scraped.
+When Prometheus starts, it will attempt to mount the Istio-supplied certificates.
+However, they may not have been issued by Istio Citadel yet.
+Unfortunately, Prometheus does not retry to load the certificates, which leads to an issue scraping mTLS-protected endpoints.

 It’s not ideal but there’s an easy workaround: restart the Prometheus pod.
 Restart forces Prometheus to pick up certificates and the application’s metrics start flowing for mTLS enabled pods as well.